AndersDeath/diary2/000-current.md

 # 29 August - Tuesday - Yerevan - 334 day of immigration

 Usually I don't do notes in the morning.
 Today is an exception. the thing is that I gonna to mountains without laptop.
 I consciously leave this thing at home.
 I will live without it for three days.
-Today, Wednesday and Thursday I will be offline mostly/
+Today, Wednesday and Thursday I will be offline mostly.